5K1PY/dp-elephants/word.md

 doesn't matter, while only the most recent part (the last element) does.

 So let's use dynamic programming — let's denote $\ell_i$ as the length of the longest increasing subsequence ending with element $i$.
-All of the $\ell_i$ are at least one, because sequence of one element is always increasing.

-Imagine we want to calculate $\ell_j$ and we have the values for all previous indexes.
-We can take some subsequence that ends before $j$ with smaller element than the one at $j$ and add our element to it.
+Imagine we want to calculate $\ell_j$ and we already have the values for all previous indexes.
+We can take some longest subsequence that ends before $j$ with smaller element than the one at $j$ and add our element to it.

 Now we can calculate all $\ell_i$ values and find the biggest one, which gives us an $\O(n^2)$ algorithm.
 If we would want to find the subsequence itself